alex-necsoiu/price-alert-bot/README.md

 ## Hi there 👋

-Connect to Uphold public ticker and retrieve the Currency Pair rate every fetch interval that the user whants.
+Connect public ticker and retrieve the Currency Pair rate every fetch interval that the user whants.
 Each time you retrieve a new rate, the bot compare it with the first one and decide if it should alert of an oscillation.

 ## Installation